PlainsightPro/Vision-Playbook/Service Delivery Ops/🏗️ Build – Data Platform & Use cases.md

 ---

-> [!"Intelligent Data Platforms handle your data from BI to AI, from batch to real-time."]
+> *"Intelligent Data Platforms handle your data from BI to AI, from batch to real-time."*